 If you keep in mind the aforementioned rule, you’ll pick and choose what you want to include in the resume.
 Taking this targeted approach to your resume means often leaving out significant accomplishments and responsibilities because they distract from showing how you can help an employer in your target profession or industry.

-To further this same example, in the “non-summary” section of her resume, we chose the wording carefully for Lori’s most recent position.
-We could have left her job title as “Therapist,” the way she first showed it to me.
-Instead, we chose “President” of her private practice.
-While both ways of phrasing her job title are true, the latter is far more relevant for her business development job target.
+To further this same example, we could have left his job title as “Consultant,” the way he first showed it to me.
+Instead, we chose Interim CAO/Consultant.
+While both ways of phrasing her job title are true, the latter was far more relevant for his business development job target.

-By the way, after making all these changes, Lori started getting the interviews she wanted!
+By the way, after making all these changes, both Lori and Armando started getting the interviews they wanted.
 In Part 2 of this post, I’ll cover additional common resume mistakes and how you can avoid them.